Benny Kaufman

 Benjamin Kaufman known as Benny Kaufman (March 11, 1911 – August 31, 1998) was a speedway rider from the United States.

 Speedway career

 Kaufman was a leading speedway rider in the late 1930s.
 He reached the final of the Speedway World Championship in the 1938 Individual Speedway World Championship.

-He was the North American champion in 1937. and he rode in the top tier of British Speedway, riding for Wimbledon Dons in 1938.
+Kaufman was the North American champion in 1937. and he rode in the top tier of British Speedway, riding for Wimbledon Dons in 1938.